StuartMacKay/django-ansible-template/README.rst

 configured so you never stored passwords, unprotected in files.
 The config file, ``ansible.cfg`` sets ``ask_vault_pass`` and ``become_ask_pass`` so you will always be prompted when doing a deployment.
-This is done even for development, so healthy habits are reinforced.
+This is done even for staging, so healthy habits are reinforced.

 Getting Started
 ---------------